Nikko Travel Guide: Top Things to Do, Best Itinerary, and Must-See Attractions

 Final Thoughts on Nikko

-Nikko is a pleasant and easy getaway from Tokyo, with so much to do.
+Nikko is a lovely and easy getaway from Tokyo, with so much to do.
 The nature and landscapes of Nikko National Park are simply magnificent.
-After 4 visits, I still can't get enough of this beautiful place and I'll be going back this summer.
-So look out for more updates on this article soon!
+After 5 visits, I still can't get enough of this beautiful place, and would highly recommend to visit it either in autumn or summer.